-- 1. 30 yards wide by 70 yards long with two seven-yard endzones. - 2.
-No Run zones are located five yards prior to the line to gain and five yards prior to the endzone in the offense's direction. - 3.
-No-run zones are in place to prevent teams from conducting power run plays.
+- 1. Here are the recommended field dimensions. - a.
+25 yards wide by 64 yards long with two seven-yard endzones.

+With a midfield line to gain.
+No Run zones are located five yards prior to the line to gain and five yards prior to the endzone in the offense's direction.

+- 2. No-run zones are in place to prevent teams from conducting power run plays.
 While in the no-run zones (a 5-yard imaginary zone before midfield and before the end zone), teams cannot run the ball in any fashion.
-All plays must be passing plays, even with a handoff. - 4.
-Stepping on the boundary line is considered out of bounds. - 5.
-Each offensive team approaches only TWO no-run zones in each drive (one zone 5 yards from midfield to gain the first down, and one zone 5 yards from the goal line to score a TD).
+All plays must be passing plays, even with a handoff. - 3.
+Stepping on the boundary line is considered out of bounds. - 4.
+Each offensive team approaches only TWO no-run zones in each drive (one zone 5 yards from midfield to gain the first down, and one zone 5 yards from the goal line to score a TD). - 5.
+The referee will place the ball in the middle of the field prior to the 'Ready to Play'.
+The ball may NOT be placed closer than 10-yards to any boundary.

+VI.
 Timing and Overtime